-Yet, according to research conducted last year for Acas, a public body that works to improve workplace relations, two-thirds of employees felt stressed, anxious or both about work in the previous 12 months, with the figure rising to three-quarters of those under 35.
+Yet, according to research conducted by Acas, a public body that works to improve workplace relations, two-thirds of employees felt stressed, anxious, or both about work, with the figure rising to three-quarters of those under 35.
 The most commonly cited cause of stress or anxiety was workload (60%), followed by the way they were managed (42%), and balancing home and work life (35%).
 So what can you do about it?
 You might want to slow down or take a step back, but how do you tell your boss?
 Vanessa Lauraire, an occupational psychologist and psychotherapist, has some tips on how to tackle the topic.

 What’s the real problem?

 To better understand what’s not working, you have to distinguish between the facts, your subjective experience, and the emotions associated with that, according to Lauraire.
 What should you do?
 Don’t create any extra stress for yourself.

 The Facts: the demands of work

 “Each job includes tasks that need to be performed, which are written in a contract of employment.
 Your experience at work may differ from the job description.
 It’s a matter of asking yourself questions about your work and seeing how you feel about it,” said Lauraire.